gregmercer/jsframework-talks/README.md

 jsframework-talks
 ==============

-Learning Nodejs, Express and Backbone.js one step at a time.
+#### Learning Nodejs, Express and Backbone.js one step at a time.

 Installing Nodejs
 ```
 http://nodejs.org/
 click on install button
 ```

+#### First, we start with the server side of things, and make our first Nodejs/Express app

 Creating your first app: firstapp/app-1.js
 ```